MicrosoftDocs/customer-insights/ci-docs/data/connect-delta-lake.md

 - Data in your Azure Data Lake Storage must be in Delta format.
 Customer Insights - Data relies on the version property in the table's history to identify the latest changes for incremental processing.

-- The Delta tables must not reside in the storage container’s root, but must instead reside in a Delta root folder.
+- The Delta tables must be in a folder in the storage container and can't be in the container root directory.
 For example:

   ```
    storage_container_root/